 The content of these containers is measured with Full View Contents Gauge.
 The device consists of the gauge assembly beneath a clear plastic protective cover.
-When the gauge is assembled, a level indicator ring is magnetically coupled to the top of a float rod and moves up and down with the changing level of the liquid in the container.
-The clear cover over the gauge body and level indicator is sealed at the assembly to resist fogging of the gauge.
-This seal should never need to be broken.
+When the gauge is assembled, a snap on level indicator is magnetically coupled to the top of a float rod and moves up and down with the changing level of the liquid in the container.